-Easter is tomorrow.
+Today is Easter.
 Holidays are hard when you’re the parent of a child who brings you heartache.
 How old they are doesn’t matter.
-If they struggle with alcohol or drugs, are incarcerated, engage in self-injury or an eating disorder, have a problem with pornography, gambling or video-gaming, a mental health affliction or gender identity issue, everything changes.
+If they struggle with a potentially life-altering or some other heartbreaking issue (alcohol, drugs, mental illness, estrangement, and more), everything changes.

 On special days you hurt more…much more.

 Memories from when your child was young and innocent flood your mind.

 You can’t help but remember your cute little girl all dressed up in her Easter clothes.
 Her beautiful smile would catch your breath.
 You can still see your precious four-year-old son looking adorable in his suit and tie.
 His impish smile melted your heart.

 What fun you had surprising them with baskets full of treats.
 Happy memories of Easter egg hunts now only bring tears and a lump in your throat.
 Those days remind you of what you’ve lost.
 How could you forget?

 We wonder if our children will ever even like us again or want to spend time with us.
 Others would be satisfied just to know they’re alive.

 Bittersweet holidays.
 The sweetness of the past alongside the bitterness of the present.

 Is this your condition?
 Please hold on to Easter’s timeless messages of hope.
 They are as relevant for us today as they were on Resurrection Day over 2,000 years ago.

 God often digs a well of joy with a spade of sorrow. (anonymous)